Organisation of the League of Nations: List of council sessions, 1920

-Permanent Members of the Council
+Permanent members of the council

-Non-permanent Members of the Council
+Non-permanent members of the council

-The number of nonpermanent members of the Council was set at four by Art.
+The number of nonpermanent members of the council was set at four by Art.
 4, Para I of the Covenant.
 They were to be selected by the Assembly from time to time at its discretion.

-The number of nonpermanent members of the Council was increased from four to six by Assembly resolution of 25 Sep 1922.
+The number of nonpermanent members of the council was increased from four to six by Assembly resolution of 25 Sep 1922.

 In 1926 the membership was further increased to nine.
-In 1933 the number of nonpermanent seats on the Council was provisionally increased from nine to ten.
+In 1933 the number of nonpermanent seats on the council was provisionally increased from nine to ten.
 A further increase to eleven was approved by the assembly in 1936.

-List of Non-permanent Members of the Council

 Unanimity rule

 Unanimity was required for the decisions of both the Assembly and the Council, except in matters of procedure and some other specific cases, such as the admission of new Members.
 This general regulation concerning unanimity was the recognition of national sovereignty.

 The League sought solution by consent and not by dictation.

 However, in case of the dispute, the consent of the parties to the dispute was not required for unanimity.
-Where the reference of a dispute was made to the Assembly, a decision required the consent of the majority only of the Assembly, but including all the Members of the Council.
+Where the reference of a dispute was made to the Assembly, a decision required the consent of the majority only of the Assembly, but including all the Members of the council.

 Other bodies

 The Covenant implied the establishment of auxiliary bodies for various questions of a more or less technical character.

 The League oversaw the Permanent Court of International Justice, the International Labour Organization and several other agencies and commissions created to deal with pressing international problems.
-These included the Disarmament Commission, the Health Organization, the Mandates Commission, the International Commission on Intellectual Cooperation (precursor to UNESCO), the Permanent Central Opium Board, the Commission for Refugees, and the Slavery Commission.
+These included the Disarmament Commission, the Health Organization, the Mandates Commission, the International Commission on Intellectual Cooperation (precursor to UNESCO), the Permanent Central Opium Board, the commission for Refugees, the Slavery Commission, and the Economic and Financial Organization.
 Several of these institutions were transferred to the United Nations after the Second World War; the International Labour Organization, the Permanent Court of International Justice (as the International Court of Justice), and the Health Organization (restructured as the World Health Organization) all became UN institutions.

 Permanent Court of International Justice

 The Permanent Court of International Justice was provided for by the Covenant, but not established by it.
 The Council and Assembly established its constitution.
 Its judges were elected by the Council and Assembly, and its budget was provided by the Assembly.
 The composition of the Court was of eleven judges and four deputy-judges, elected for nine years.

 The Court had been competent to hear and to determine any international dispute which the parties concerned submitted to it.
-The Court might also give an advisory opinion upon any dispute or question referred to it by the Council or the Assembly.
+The Court might also give an advisory opinion upon any dispute or question referred to it by the council or the Assembly.

 The Court was open to all the nations of the world under certain broad conditions.
 Questions of fact as well as questions of law might be submitted.